adrianh/adrianhoward.com-hylia/src/posts/hiring-your-first-uxer.md

     - Testing
     - Quality
     - Debt
-    - Stories
+    - Story
 ---

 This is a metaphor I use a lot when talking with engineers, or ex-engineers, when they're hiring UX people — often their first UX people.
 So I suppose writing it down would be a good move so other people can use / criticise it :-)

 ---

 Imagine I’m a technical CEO in a small company that’s gone a fair way with their product.
-It's got traction, but our testing practices are poor trending towards non-existence.
+It's got traction, but our testing practices are poor trending towards non-existent.

 We’re not good at automated testing.
 We don’t have any automated integration tests.
 We don’t have a continual integration server, let alone anything close to continual delivery.
 We have this kinda-sorta check list that we run through and call it user acceptance testing — but we’re still shipping stuff with lots of defects.